South Carolina Licensing Overview for a Barber

 Undertake state licensing exams

-In the state of South Carolina, there are two licensing exams that must be completed: the theoretical exam and the practical exam.
+In South Carolina there are two licensing exams that must be completed: the theoretical exam and the practical exam.
 Barber examinations in South Carolina are conducted by PCS.

 The main concepts that will be covered in the theory exam may include (but are not limited to) the following: